Bournemouth Airport: 1990s–2000s

 In 1993, the airport received its first regular passenger flights when Palmair wet leased its first aircraft and European Aviation Air Charter (EAC) started operations.
 In 1995, the airport was sold to National Express and then, in March 2001, was acquired by the Manchester Airports Group, which was at that time the second-largest owner of UK airports.

 In 1996, an extension to the main runway was officially opened by the arrival of Concorde.
 Travel agency Bath Travel chartered Concorde for supersonic champagne lunches across the Bay of Biscay.
 Ryanair also began services from Bournemouth to Dublin with a Boeing 737-200.

 Since 2001, a Boeing 747SP has been based at the airport; it is used by the Royal Family of Qatar and other VIP government staff from the Middle East state of Qatar.
 The aircraft is often stored in the former BASCO building (Hangar 12) and is a regular visitor to Zürich Airport and Heathrow.

 In late 2001, Bournemouth Flying Club took the leap into full commercial flight training and established Bournemouth Commercial Flight Training on the former SFT site adjacent to the threshold for runway 08.
 Bournemouth Commercial Flight Training (BCFT) has adapted and expanded throughout its history, contributing to the overall success of the airport and continuing to make Bournemouth Airport important to the overall commercial flight training in the UK.

 Bath Travel's Palmair remained the prime user of the airport, with a 737-200 permanently based there.
 In 2005, Thomsonfly became the first major low-cost airline to establish a hub at Bournemouth, allocating two Boeing 737-300 aircraft for scheduled services to Europe and (in 2008) to the Caribbean.
 Also in 2005, Air Berlin and EasyJet began services by announcing routes to Paderborn and Geneva respectively.
 Air Berlin have now ceased operations at the airport.
 The airport previously had a daily service to the Channel Islands provided by the Jersey-based Blue Islands airline, which withdrew from Bournemouth in April 2009.
 Hungarian-based Wizz Air also ran routes to Gdansk, Katowice, and Kraków during 2006 and 2007.

+In December 2017 Manchester Airports Group sold the airport to the Rigby Group.
+In August 2025 the airport was purchased by ICG.